-American violinist and actor Ian McCamy was born in New York City and raised in downtown Manhattan where his artistic background was forged in the midst of the thriving avant-garde art world.
+Instrument expert, restorer and former violinist Ian McCamy was born in New York City and raised in downtown Manhattan where his artistic background was forged in the midst of the thriving avant-garde art world.
 Setting sail in his early twenties, he played and performed extensively throughout Europe, from experimental theater in East Berlin to learning traditional fiddle styles in The Scottish Highlands and street performance in Paris.
-After years of touring and performing, restoring a medieval house in the Cevennes Mountains, raising two children, making wine and learning Old-Time music with Robert Crumb, he now lives in Paris studing violin making and writing articles for Violin Insider.
+After years of touring and performing, restoring a medieval house in the Cevennes Mountains, raising two children, making wine and learning Old-Time music with Robert Crumb, he has turned his lifelong passion and knowledge of the violin to the study, expertise and restoration of fine stringed instruments and French bows at Champarnaud & McCamy in Paris and he shares his fascination for instruments of the string quartet by writing articles online for the Violin Insider.

 "Ian McCamy is possessed of a sepia charisma…on stage he exudes artistic energy and a performer's respect for his material."